Action-packed ESL: How to Use Comics for Teaching English

 - Ask students questions based on the comic’s dialogue and story.

 - Talk about the positive and negative qualities of characters in the comic.

 - Hold a debate about which superheroes would win in a fight.
 (Check out Comic Vine Battles for information regarding superhero matchups.)

-Comics are great for adding a little fun to your reading activities, and they’re also a nice way to get students to explore their own creativity while they practice their reading and writing skills.
+Comics are a great way to add some fun to your reading activities, and they get students to explore their own creativity while practicing English.

-Next time you plan a reading activity and want to take a break from the textbook material, open up a comic book and start prepping.
+Next time you plan an ESL activity and want to take a break from the textbook material, open up a comic book and start prepping!